dart-lang/site-www/src/tools/dartpad/dartpad-best-practices.md

 users quickly recognize the expected actions.
 When we used the same UIs for both demos and exercises, one of our study participants said,
-“I wasn't sure whether I should just code something or I'm supposed to just run it to see it.”
+"I wasn't sure whether I should just code something or I'm supposed to just run it to see it."

 In the published Futures codelab, all embedded DartPads are labeled with clear headings,